Did you just search, “sell my land quickly for cash?” Well, we buy land!

-Some counties have caps on annual increases (or decreases) in the assessed value, which disconnects the assessed value from the true market value of the land.
+Some counties have caps on annual increases (or decreases) in the assessed value, which decouples the assessed value from the true market value of the land.

 Some counties will only reassess the property after a sale has been made.
-This can mean that some properties’ assessed value won’t have changed in 15 or more years.
+This can mean that some properties’ assessed value will not have changed in 15 or more years.

 When the assessed value is based on prior sales data, a below-market sale (or above-market sale) can skew the assessed value in either direction.

-The assessment calculation will vary from county to county, and a Texas property will have a very different assessed value compared to market value from a California property.
+The assessment calculation will vary from county to county and state to state (for example, a Texas property will have a very different assessed value compared to a California property).